kubocd/kubocd-doc/docs/getting-started/110-kind.md

 This will create a single-node cluster acting as both control plane and worker node.

+!!! note
-> The `extraPortMappings` allow direct access to services like the ingress controller from your local machine.
+    The `extraPortMappings` allow direct access to services like the ingress controller from your local machine.

 Example output: